I Was in the Navy You Know

 In 1984, she ran over one of the Shambles Buoys off Portland during final War Games before deploying to the Falklands, sinking the buoy and resulting in repairs in dry dock.

-It was pretty funny when we arrived in Gibraltar as we were the lead ship of our convoy and the two frigates had to salute us as we came into the harbour.
-All three ships were in full dress with all the crews lining the decks and right after the salute, each of the frigates unfurled a ginormous banner over the side.
+We were the lead ship of our squadron and as we arrived in Gibraltar, the other frigates had to salute us as we came into the harbour.
+All three ships were in full dress with all the crews lining the decks.
+Right after the salute, each of the frigates unfurled a ginormous banner over the side.

 One said